1. Why Has Democracy Declined Worldwide in Recent Years?

 That assertion concerned the Anarchy among independent civilized societies.
-But, to a somewhat lesser degree, a similar kind of anarchy – lack of regulation of the use of power — will exist within civilized societies as well:
+But, to a somewhat lesser degree, a similar kind of anarchy – lack of regulation of the distribution and use of power — will exist within civilized societies as well:

 Unless some well-ordered system to govern power squeezes that anarchy out of the system, the same nightmarish dynamic will play a big role determining the answer to that crucial question, “Who will wield Power?”

 That question has yielded nightmarish answers throughout history.
 For example:

 - the tyrannies of the ancient world, with their wall carvings celebrating the enslavement or extermination of conquered peoples.

 - the huge impact on the world, in the first half of the 20th century, of monsters like Hitler and Stalin.

 - still more recently, Saddam Hussein wading his way through blood to become the Iraqi strong man, and Vladimir Putin, destroying the still-emerging Russian democracy to become a dictator with the power to embroil the entire world in crisis, by single-handedly launching a war of unprovoked invasion.

 Wherever the workings of power within societies have been uncontrolled – or inadequately controlled – power tends to go to thugs who, almost by definition, are willing and able to do whatever it takes to get power.